lednikita0481/Hash-Table-research/README.md

 | AVX + strcmp no load  |      7.7          |   1.44               | 1.52                  |
 | CRC32                 |      8.0          |   1.39               | 0.96                  |

-We see, changing hash function improves the performance.
+We see, changing the hash function improves the performance.
 Now we also can add our optimised strcmp function:

 | Optimisation          | Elapsed time (s)  | Absolute speeding up | Realative speeding up |
 | :-------------------: | :---------------: | :------------------: | :-------------------: |